Children's Comprehensive Bible Question Quiz

 c.
 David.

-b.
-Samson was very strong until he was tricked into having his hair cut by Delilah.
+He was powerful until he was tricked into having his hair cut by Delilah.

 -